evanp/onepage.pub/README.md

 if you're using Kubernetes or another proxy to terminate SSL.
 - OPP_NAME: a name to show for the server.
 Defaults to the hostname part of the origin.
+- OPP_UPLOAD_DIR: a directory to store uploaded files.
+Defaults to a temporary dir, which changes every time you run it.
+You should set this to a permanent directory.

 ## API